Q: How Do I Teach My Teen to Manage Emotions?

 Q: “Emotional regulation is the biggest challenge for my teen!
 What helps to build this skill, when typical coping skills, like relaxation, deep breaths, taking a walk, are difficult to implement In the ‘tough moments?’” — Jean

-Emotional regulation is a formidable challenge for many teens (and adults) with attention deficit disorder (ADHD or ADD).
+Emotional regulation is a formidable challenge for many teens with ADHD.
 Whether it’s angry outbursts, excessive worrying, or intense sadness, strong emotions flood the ADHD brain and overwhelm teens’ still-developing coping skills.
 In the heat of the moment, they can’t effectively think about what is going on, make hard choices, or consider the consequences of their behavior.
 Their fledgling executive functioning skills struggle to manage emotions and reactivity and get the brain and body to settle down.
 They need help… but what kind?
 And how often?

 Of course, managing yourself doesn’t mean you’ll never get upset; you’re as human as your kiddo and you will have your reactions.
 The difference is that you have the ability to notice when you’re becoming riled up and try to bring yourself back.
 You stop what you’re doing, take some deep breaths, call a pause in the action, and re-orient.
 If you have to go into the bathroom or step outside for a minute to quietly think and re-center, do that.
 Act like your GPS: re-center non-judgmentally.
 Every time you do this, you model for your teen how to do it for herself.